githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 * listize
   It is for turning a given sequence into a linear list
+* rlistize
+  It is for turning a given sequence into a linear list in the reverse order
 * streamize
   It is for turning a given sequence into a linear stream